lunaticstarr/CourseProject_GettingandCleaningData/README.md

 2. The raw data -- the dataset we are going to tidy up.
 You can download it [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) or check the original [website](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) where the data is obtained.

-3. Script for performing the analysis.R -- the R script for performing the whole tidy up process.
+3. run_analysis.R -- the R script for performing the whole tidy up process.
 Check more of the details within the file in this repository!

 4. The tidy dataset -- download the raw data and run the R script, this tidy dataset will be generated in your working directory (TidyDataset.txt and TidyAverage.txt).